This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 3. Consider using some keto supplements for greater success

 A popular keto supplement are exogenous ketones (popularly called “keto diet pills”) that may help you achieve results earlier as well as remain in that state.
-(Don’t confuse exogenous ketones with raspberry ketones, as the latter don’t raise ketone levels in the body or mimic endogenous ketones, so you wouldn’t use raspberry ketones in your regimen.)
+(Don’t confuse exogenous ketones with raspberry ketones, as the latter don’t raise ketone levels in the body or mimic endogenous ketones.)
+Usually exogenous ketones come in the form of a beta-hydroxybutyrate (BHB) supplement.

 Also, consider supplementing with the amino acid leucine, as it can be broken down directly into acetyl-CoA, making it one of the most important ketogenic amino acids in the body.
 While most other amino acids are converted into glucose, the acetyl-CoA formed from leucine can be used to make ketone bodies.
 It’s also present in keto friendly foods like eggs and cottage cheese.